Posvar/ethscription-owner/README.md

 # Ethscription Owner Fetcher

-This project is a Node.js script to fetch the owners of ethscription IDs from a specified API and save the results into a CSV file.
+This project is a Node.js script to fetch the owners of ethscription IDs from the Ordex marketplace API and save the results into a CSV file.
+If an ethscription is owned by the ESCROW account, it will instead query the underlying owner (the wallet that escrowed the ethscription).
 It reads a list of ethscription IDs from a text file, queries the API for ownership information, and outputs the results in a structured CSV format.

 ## Features
 - Reads ethscription IDs from a text file.